Articles in Featuring Felines are written by

 What should be done?

 There followed many long, agonising discussions as to the best course of action, always with Oscar's best interests at heart.
 Would it be in any way fair to subject him to more major surgery, after all he'd already been through?
 Or would it be kinder to just have him gently put to sleep?
 He was a wonderful cat and they didn't think they would ever have another like him, but that in itself wasn't a reason for keeping him if it meant more suffering for him.
-In Kate's early-2013 book about Oscar (see our Folios section) she leaves the matter unresolved at the end, with no decision having been made but a search at Facebook has elicited further information.
+In Kate's early-2013 book about Oscar (see our Folios section) she left the matter unresolved at the end, with no decision having been made but a search revealed further information.

 If you'd like to comment please contact me,